 Black abalone could be present on hard substrate areas of the nearshore or intertidal environments in the action area.
 Bedrock along exposed rocky shoes provide deep, protective crevices for shelter for black abalone.
-Black abalone may be minimally affected by sanctuary management activities, such as onshore field activities in the intertidal zone to respond to vessel groundings, conduct research and monitoring, and citizen science activities, as well as other activities that may temporarily disturb rocky substrate in the coastal environmental or affect water quality.
+Black abalone may be minimally affected by sanctuary management activities, such as onshore field activities in the intertidal zone to respond to vessel groundings, conduct research and monitoring, and citizen science activities, as well as other activities that may temporarily disturb rocky substrate in the coastal environment or affect water quality.
 Grounded vessel removal may also have a temporary adverse impact on a small area of black abalone because there is the potential for chemical seepage and habitat disturbance during the removal and, if needed, remediation processes, and there could be a slight, temporary localized increase in turbidity.
 NOAA staff are highly trained to implement BMPs and avoid protected species and sensitive habitat during emergency response and salvage operations.
 Installation of zone marker buoys proposed as part of the proposed action would occur offshore and therefore outside of black abalone habitat.
 Additionally, any deployment of equipment on the seafloor may cause localized and temporary increase in water turbidity during the installation process.

+Temporary and negligible adverse impacts to sediment and water quality, such as increased turbidity, may occur in implementation of beneficial use habitat protection and restoration projects.
+However, any future beneficial use project would be subject to sanctuary permit and/or authorization requirements; an assessment by ONMS of the suitability of the sediment to ensure that it matches the physical properties of native sediments at any planned receiving sites and meets sanctuary water quality objectives; a project-specific environmental review; and permitting and review by other federal, state, and local agencies, as appropriate.
 During vessel operations, ONMS minimizes potential water quality degradation through implementation of environmental compliance procedures, best management practices, and spill prevention control and countermeasures plan.
 ONMS does not expect that implementing the proposed action would result in an increase in vessel operations conducted in the sanctuary.
 As a result, adverse effects on water quality resulting from the proposed action are expected to be highly unlikely.
 Additionally, the impacts on black abalone from field activities in the intertidal zone along coastal beaches of MBNMS are expected to be discountable because of the infrequent occurrence of these activities and the implementation of best management practices.
+Effects on black abalone from onshore field activities are expected to be insignificant and effects on black abalone related to water quality are expected to be discountable.

-5.5.3.4 Effects Determination for Species Under NMFS Jurisdiction implementation of a new MBNMS management plan and proposed regulations would be beneficial, insignificant, or discountable for the following reasons:
+5.5.3.4 Effects Determination for Species Under NMFS Jurisdiction

-NOAA ONMS determined that 22 federally listed species under the jurisdiction of NMFS may occur within the action area and that any impacts on these species from the
+NOAA ONMS determined that 22 federally listed species under the jurisdiction of NMFS may occur within the action area and that any impacts on these species from the implementation of a new MBNMS management plan and proposed regulations would be beneficial, insignificant, or discountable for the following reasons: